How to Pick the Right Performance Engine Builder

 The turbocharger is the heart of your Subaru’s power production, and upgrading it is one of the most effective ways to increase output.
 However, bigger isn’t always better.
 The right turbo depends entirely on your goals.
 A smaller, quick-spooling turbo is ideal for a responsive daily driver or autocross car, while a massive turbo will deliver incredible top-end power for the drag strip.
 Just as important are the components that manage the boost, like the wastegate and boost controller.
 These systems regulate turbo pressure, preventing dangerous over-boost situations and ensuring consistent power delivery.
 Properly matching your turbo and boost control system to your performance parts and driving style is key to creating a balanced and effective setup.

-Air Intake and Cooling Solutions
+Keeping It Cool: Intake and Cooling Systems

 A performance engine needs to breathe, and it needs to stay cool.
 More power generates more heat, and managing that heat is critical for both performance and longevity.
 An upgraded air intake system reduces restriction, allowing the turbo to pull in cool, dense air more efficiently.
 From there, a larger top-mount or front-mount intercooler is essential for cooling the compressed air before it enters the engine.
 Cooler air is denser, which means a more powerful combustion charge and a lower risk of engine knock.
 Likewise, an upgraded radiator and oil cooler help manage engine fluid temperatures, protecting your investment during demanding track days or challenging overlanding solutions.